logcpp/vimtutor-plus-plus/README.md

 # Vimtutor++

-Some additional tips in presentation format after learning `vimtutor`.
+Presentation about some additional tips on Vim commands after learning `vimtutor`.

 ## How to Use